The 20 Best COVID-19 Doctors Near Me in Baltimore, MD

 The Johns Hopkins Hospital

-Daniel Brodie is an Intensive Care Medicine specialist and a Pulmonary Medicine provider in Baltimore, Maryland.
+Daniel Brodie is an Intensive Care Medicine specialist and a Pulmonary Medicine provider practicing medicine in Baltimore, Maryland.
 Dr. Brodie is rated as a Distinguished provider by MediFind in the treatment of COVID-19.
-His top areas of expertise are Acute Respiratory Distress Syndrome (ARDS), COVID-19, Respiratory Acidosis, Lung Transplant, and Embolectomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Acute Respiratory Distress Syndrome (ARDS), COVID-19, Respiratory Acidosis, Embolectomy, and Lung Transplant.
+Dr. Brodie is board certified in American Board Of Internal Medicine.

 The Johns Hopkins Hospital

 Dr. Hager is a specialist in Critical Care Medicine.
 He is an expert in the diagnosis and management of all forms of acute respiratory failure, including asthma, pneumonia, C.O.P.D., neuromuscular diseases, and the acute respiratory distress syndrome.
 He also has extensive experience in the management of other life-threatening conditions such as pulmonary embolism, gastrointestinal hemorrhage, shock from sepsis, hypovolemia, and heart disease, and metabolic emergencies such as diabetic ketoacidosis and hyperosmolar states.
 Dr. Hager is rated as a Distinguished provider by MediFind in the treatment of COVID-19.
-His top areas of expertise are Severe Acute Respiratory Syndrome (SARS), COVID-19, Acute Respiratory Distress Syndrome (ARDS), and Cerebral Hypoxia.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Severe Acute Respiratory Syndrome (SARS), COVID-19, Cerebral Hypoxia, and Acute Respiratory Distress Syndrome (ARDS).
+Dr. Hager is board certified in American Board Of Internal Medicine.

 Are you looking for a specific type of COVID-19?